peengle/gae-webapp/README.md

 # WEBAPP

+@discontinued

-webapp application skeleton design for [Google App Engine](https://cloud.google.com/appengine/) environment.
+webapp application skeleton design for [Google App Engine](https://cloud.google.com/appengine/docs/the-appengine-environments) standard environment.

 The skeleton project is proposing structure that can be use to serve:
 - website,